IQ404/Archived-Notes/CG.md

 \end{pmatrix}
 $$

-❓ IF Pitch and Yaw can represent Roll, why would we need Roll?
+❓ If Pitch and Yaw can represent Roll, why would we need Roll?

 📜 Rodrigues' Rotation Formula